brando-bang/UoE_CDNx/wiki/VPN Server.md

 # Overview
-The VPN  Server acts as the gateway for content requests originating from the Clientside VPN Software.
+The VPN Server Stack acts as the gateway for content requests originating from the Clientside VPN Software.
 It is responsible for decrypting these requests, interacting with the Content Encryption Key Management Service to determine content availability, and relaying the appropriate response back to the client.
-# Functionalities:
-- Receives and decrypts content requests from Clientside VPN Software
-- Checks with Content Encryption Key Management Service for content availability
-- Forwards requests to the internet if necessary
-- Forwards response back to Clientside VPN Software
 # Endpoints:
-- `/receiveRequest`: Receives encrypted content requests from Clientside VPN Software
-- `/checkContentAvailability`: Checks with Content Encryption Key Management Service for content availability
+- `/heartbeat`: a healthcheck endpoint used to check for a successful deployment of the stack
+- `/download_direct`: this endpoint downloads the 10mb testing asset directly from the nforce mirror (which does not employ a CDN) and sets a baseline for internet performance
+- `/download_cdn`: this endpoint downloads the same 10mb testing asset from a CDN which sets a baseline for a high performance content request
+- `/use_vpn`: this endpoint will decrypt a VPN request from the user device and then either download the asset directly or from a cdn before encrypting the content and returning it to the user device